|Elizabeth Ragone, SVP, Direct to Consumer, Lenox

 At Kalypso, Meyers is responsible for bringing innovation and new product development services to the retail sector and is a frequent speaker on the future of retailing and innovation.
 He previously served as a Sales, Marketing, and Business Development Director with PwC’s Retail and Consumer practice in the Dallas, Texas, office where he was involved in growing the firm’s retail, restaurant, and consumer products business.
 He has more than 30 years of consulting experience assisting retailers and branded suppliers with strategic growth and productivity improvement initiatives.

-Steve Greenspon is the founder and CEO of Honey-Can-Do International, a leading provider of home storage and organization products that are sold by retailers around the world.
-Steve founded Honey-Can-Do in 2008 and has since acquired three additional companies.
-Honey-Can-Do is consistently recognized as one of the fastest growing companies in the housewares industry and was number 42 on the Inc. 500 list in 2012.
-Prior to founding Honey-Can-Do, Steve was an owner at LDR Industries, a provider of bath and plumbing products sold through the retail channel, from 2001 through 2007.
-Steve led the 70-year-old company’s growth, nearly tripling revenues by updating the product assortment, adding complementary categories and pursuing new customer channels.
+Emily Olson-Torch, is Vice President, E-Commerce and Marketing Honey-Can-Do International, a leading provider of home storage and organization products that are sold by retailers around the world.
+Honey-Can-Do was founded in 2008 and is consistently recognized as one of the fastest growing companies in the housewares industry and was number 42 on the Inc. 500 list in 2012.
+Emily’s background includes serving as Vice President of Marketing for FLOR and brand marketing for Zappos.com.

 |Alyssa Steele, Divisional Merchandising Manager, eBay